 In order to enable the GBQ data connector with authentication, you must:

 - Obtain a JSON authentication file from GCP.

 - Mount the JSON file to the Docker instance.

 - Specify the path to the /json_auth_file.json in the gcs_path_to_service_account_json configuration option.

 Note: The account JSON includes authentications as provided by the system administrator.
 You can be provided a JSON file that contains both Google Cloud Storage and Google BigQuery authentications, just one or the other, or none at all.

 This example enables the GBQ data connector with authentication by passing the JSON authentication file.
 This assumes that the JSON file contains Google BigQuery authentications.

 - Export the Driverless AI config.toml file or add it to ~/.bashrc.
 For example:

 # DEB and RPM export DRIVERLESS_AI_CONFIG_FILE="/etc/dai/config.toml" # TAR SH export DRIVERLESS_AI_CONFIG_FILE="/path/to/your/unpacked/dai/directory/config.toml"

-- Edit the following environment variables in the config.toml file.
+- Specify the following configuration options in the config.toml file.